TheRestartProject/RepairDirectory/docker/README.md

 the application and runs `composer install`, `yarn` to set up the dependencies for PHP and Node.
 Finally it runs `npm run build` to build the assets using webpack.

+### Start reports

+As well as the web application, the docker environment also provides metrics on code coverage and general documentation of the code.
+These can be started by using the following command

+    docker/bin/dev reports

+This commands creates the report containers so that they can be viewed in the browser.
+See the section above for more information about viewing these reports.

 ### Stop application

 Run the following command to stop the containers for the application